 Our Island is surrounded by miles of coast line, and we look after a third of it.
 Although much of this is formed by dramatic cliffs, we also care for several beautiful soft, sandy beaches such as Compton, Culver and St Helens, here on the Isle of Wight.
 And in the summer, they make the perfect place to spend a day as a family, or just to take a gentle stroll as the sun sets below the far horizon.

 Great for families

 Family days out at the beach are a great way to make summer holiday memories together.
 The wide expanse of soft sand at Compton and Yaverland beaches makes them the perfect place to build sandcastles.
-Each summer we hold our annual Sandcastle Competitions, where you can be as creative as possible and come up with the most inventive design, or try and beat the tide in our ‘Last Castle Standing’.
+Why not try challenging each other to a competition and seeing who can build the last castle standing against the tide?
+Or design a masterpiece of art with a sand sculpture?

 Swimming and surfing